jomartin-999/spring-boot-for-vmware-gemfire/docs/geode-api-ext.md

-For testing purposes, SBDG provides a test implementation of VMware GemFire's https://geode.apache.org/releases/latest/javadoc/org/apache/geode/security/SecurityManager.html\[`SecurityManager`\] interface, which expects the password to match the username (case-sensitive) when authenticating.
+For testing purposes, [spring-boot-gemfire-name] provides a test implementation of [vmware-gemfire-name]'s https://geode.apache.org/releases/latest/javadoc/org/apache/geode/security/SecurityManager.html\[`SecurityManager`\] interface, which expects the password to match the username (case-sensitive) when authenticating.